HexCorpProgramming/dronification-squared/README.md

 You will need Godot version 3.2.x.

-## Current Implemented features:
+## Currently Implemented features in this branch:
--Clicking to recruit
+- Clicking to recruit
--Recruits being converted into drones
+- Recruits being converted into drones
--Assigning drones to operations
+- Assigning drones to operations
--Resource income from Operations
+- Resource income from Operations
--Buying buildings (Auto-recruiters and Conversion Chambers) with resources
+- Buying buildings (Auto-recruiters and Conversion Chambers) with resources

 ## Currently Not Implemented
--Researches
+- Researches